DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/merge-reports/use-data-driven-page-sequence.md

 ## Create a Chart Report

-1. Create a that shows data in the chart form.
+1. Create a report that shows data in the chart form.
 [Bind](../bind-to-data/bind-a-report-to-a-database.md) the report to a data source.
 Set the report's **Landscape** property to **true** to enable the Landscape page orientation.

     ![xtrareports-subreport](../../../../images/eurd-merge-chart-report.png)